hirosystems/stacks.js/README.md

 The storage portion of this library can be used to:

 1. store and retrieve your app's data in storage that is controlled by the user

+_Note: this lib is written in Typescript and is compiled down to ES6 (ECMAScript 2015) syntax and to CommonJS modules.

 _Note: this document uses ES6 in its examples but it is compiled down to Javascript (ES5) and is perfectly compatible with it.
 If you're using the latter, just make a few adjustments to the examples below (e.g. use "let" instead of "var")._